Festive uses and excuses for using Rodda’s clotted cream and Rick Stein’s mincemeat!

 In 1890 Rodda’s great-great-grandmother started making Cornish clotted cream in her farmhouse kitchen here in the heart of Cornwall.
 Over 120 years on, they’re still crafting it the same way, by gently baking rich local cream until it’s thick, unctuous and thoroughly dollopable – the perfect accompaniment to any Christmas dish!

-Here’s our top five suggestions for pairing Rodda’s clotted cream and our homemade mincemeat (why not leave us your suggestions in the comments box below?).
+Here’s our top five suggestions for pairing Rodda’s clotted cream and our mincemeat (why not leave us your suggestions in the comments box below?).

 Mince Pies – available to buy in Stein’s Deli